Free & Cheap Indoor Movies for NYC Kids this Summer

 Schedule varies.
 Visit the website for the complete schedule

-The Sony Wonder Technology Lab is one of our favorite destinations year-round for high-tech interactive fun.
+The Lab is one of our favorite destinations year-round for high-tech interactive fun.
 The spot also regularly screens episodes of preschool favorites like Sesame Street, Dora, Diego and Yo Gabba Gabba!, as well as full-length features (all Sony, of course) in its high-definition theater.
-Sometimes there are hands-on workshops in conjunction with the screenings, which usually cost a small free.
-Reservations are recommended and can be made the Monday before the showing.
+Sometimes there are hands-on workshops in conjunction with the screenings, which usually cost a small fee.
+Reservations are recommended and can be made the Monday before the showing by calling 212-833-8100 and pressing option 3.
 The remaining tickets, if any, are given out 30 minutes prior to the screening.
 Tickets go fast since the theater only has about 70 seats, and all children must be accompanied by an adult.

 For additional inexpensive movie suggestions, check out our post about free and cheap indoor films.